manulera/ShareYourCloning_frontend/readme.md

 REACT_APP_BACKEND_URL=http://localhost:8000/ yarn build
 ```

-Finally, if you are serving the frontend at an address different from `http://localhost:3000`, add it to the CORS exceptions of the backend ([see here](https://github.com/manulera/ShareYourCloning_backend#connecting-to-the-frontend)).
+Finally, if you are serving the frontend at an address different from `http://localhost:3000`, you will have to add the url of the frontend to the CORS allowed origins in the backend ([see here](https://github.com/manulera/ShareYourCloning_backend#connecting-to-the-frontend)).
 Note that you will also get a CORS error if you run `yarn build` and try to make a request to the backend from `build/index.html` if you just open it in your browser instead of serving it at `localhost:3000`.

 ## Contributing

 Check [contribution guidelines in the main repository](https://github.com/manulera/ShareYourCloning/blob/master/CONTRIBUTING.md).

-## My settings for vscode
+## Settings for vscode :desktop_computer:

-If you are interested in the settings that I use for vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` inside of it, with this content:
+If you are going to develop using vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` inside of it, with this content:

 ```json
 {